Jusharra/aws_automated_access_review/README.md

 With single-click deployment and integration with native AWS services, you can start receiving detailed security reports in minutes without extensive setup or third-party dependencies.

+This tool is part of a larger initiative to empower GRC professionals in showcasing their practical AWS GRC engineering implementation skills.
+Visit the [GRC Portfolio Hub](https://github.com/ajy0127/grc_portfolio/tree/main) for more resources and projects focused on governance, risk, and compliance expertise development.

 ### Compliance Use Case: SOC 2 Type 2 Audits

 Perfect for GRC professionals managing SOC 2 Type 2 and similar compliance frameworks.
 The tool: